Puppies are playful and curious creatures.

 They have so much to learn and experience, so they often behave in ways they should not.

 This includes biting and chewing on things just for fun.

-At first, it might seem cute, but the longer it goes on, the more you’ll want to learn how to handle puppy biting and nipping.
+At first, it might seem cute, but the longer it goes on, the more you will want to learn how to handle puppy biting and nipping.

-Puppy Teething vs. Nipping and Biting
+Puppy Teething Vs. Nipping And Biting

 As they grow up, they eventually lose their baby teeth and grow adult teeth just like humans do.

 4 Tips On How To Handle Puppy Biting